jeffswartz/servicekit-php/README.md

    no customers in line, the representative is connected when a new customer requests a representative.

-   If there is more than one representative online, each can be connected to different representatives.
+   If there is more than one customer online, each can be connected to different representatives.
 If there are more customers requesting a representative than there are available representatives, customers are added in a line and are connected to representatives as other calls end (or as new representatives join).